Bordeaux tourism & sightseeing

 Visit Bordeaux (Aquitaine, France)

 Bordeaux is near the Atlantic coast in the Gironde department of Aquitaine.
 Bordeaux is a wonderful city full of beautiful and historic buildings.
 This has recently been acknowledged by UNESCO who have classified 1810 hectares of the city of Bordeaux as a UNESCO World Heritage Site.
-It is the largest urban area to be given this classification.
+It is the largest urban area to be given this World Heritage Site classification.

 Wander around Bordeaux and you can enjoy large open boulevards, narrow paved medieval streets, large squares surrounded by cafés and restaurants, and lots of very impressive individual sites.
 The riverside has recently been done up by architect Dominique Perrault and is now a key part of Bordeaux’s attraction.